Paddle up and get kayaking with out ultimate guide to kayaking in Singapore!

 Adventure by Asian Detours

 Operated by local travel agency Asian Detours under the ‘Adventures‘ brand, Adventures operates several sea expeditions and outdoor adventure as part of their goal to create shared experiences through out-of-the-norm adventures.

-For paddling and cycling fanatics, the ‘Paddle to Pedal’ package offers a kayak adventure through the fascinating mangroves of Pulau Ubin as well as a relaxing cycle into the heart of the island.
+For paddling and cycling fanatics, the ‘Paddle to Pedal’ package offers a kayak adventure through the fascinating mangroves of Pulau Ubin and a relaxing cycle into the heart of the island.

-For those looking for something more, opt for the ‘K3: Kayak Kelong Kampung’ package, a wholesome experience that includes a hearty kayaking session, and visits to Ubin’s fish farm kelongs and authentic village kampung homes on the island.
+For those looking for something special, opt for the ‘K3: Kayak Kelong Kampung’ package, a wholesome experience that includes a hearty kayaking session and visits to a Ubin’s fish farm kelong.

 From $75 per pax